 While balancing her full-time career as Wedding DJ and running her business, Tara is thrilled to add another dimension to just her performance side of CFL with being a part of the board.
 “It’s an honor to be able to share knowledge and bring talents that aid further in the success of what is truly an amazing organization that helps others who are suffering from disease…by producing musical theatre that entertains others who are not.
 We work hard at entertaining so we can give money to those who are working hard to just survive.
 That’s community, That’s CFL!”
 Tara resides in Tinton Falls, NJ with her fearless Schnauzer, Frankie.

 NANCY KARPF, Director

 Nancy started attending CFL performances in the group’s early days to cheer on her many talented friends, including TJ Ceballos, Nicole Ceballos (née DeVincenzo) and Jared Gertner.
 She’s been an ardent supporter of the group ever since.
 Nancy grew up in Monmouth County and she was lucky enough to perform in many productions in the area.
 Since hanging up her character shoes many years ago, Nancy has focused on building a career in finance.
 She is currently a Managing Director at Davidson Kempner Capital Management LP and she previously worked for Och-Ziff Capital Management Group and Goldman Sachs.
 Nancy graduated magna cum laude and Phi Beta Kappa with a B.A. in Economics and Psychology from Mount Holyoke College.
-She lives in Fair Haven with her husband Scott Brady, a realtor and sometime CFL performer, and their small collection of four-legged creatures.
+She lives in Fair Haven with her husband and their small collection of four-legged creatures.
 She is honored and proud to have been invited onto the CFL board in 2013.
 Nancy is also a member of the Board of Trustees of Lunch Break in Red Bank.